-A few semesters ago, I had a professor call me a Positive Polly, as if this was a negative trait to posses.
+A few semesters ago, I had a professor call me a Positive Polly, as if this was a negative trait to possess.
 While the friend I was with laughed at the comment (I do not think it was said with the intention to hurt), yet I found myself to be offended.
 It was pouring out and we had to walk from the classroom to our cars and both my professor and friend were a bit put out by the idea; I on the other hand was not.
 I made a few comments about being able to spend less on my water bill and I like the sound of it anyway.
 Was I looking forward to walking to my car in it?
 No, I sure was not!
 I do not love being wet and cold.
 However, I chose to look on the sunny side and not let the weather bring me down.
 I had also come prepared with an umbrella, so that helped!
 Being this incident was a few semesters ago, I am sure you have grasped by this point in time, how much I was bothered by it.
 At the time, I had no good response and I was a smidge embarrassed.
 The more I thought about it however, I decided I would much rather be a Positive Polly than a Negative Nancy, any day of the week!!
 (I mean, there are worse things to be called than a positive polly.)

 happiness is a choice

 positive minds lead positive lives